 Hypothyroidism: If the thyroid takes up too little radioactive iodine, it suggests underactivity.

-Thyroid Nodules or Tumors: The scan can also help identify the presence of thyroid nodules or tumors.
+Thyroid Nodules or Tumours: The scan can also help identify the presence of thyroid nodules or tumours.

 Thyroiditis: In cases of thyroid inflammation (thyroiditis), the scan may show varying patterns of iodine uptake.

-It is important to note that the radioactive iodine used in these scans emits little radiation, which is considered safe for diagnostic purposes.
+The radioactive iodine used in these scans emits minimal radiation and is considered safe for diagnostic purposes.